Working with God

 Several scriptures show us that God responds to our purpose and faith, meaning he allows us to exercise personal initiative then uses his power to produce the needed results.
 This is an important aspect of our working relationship with God, which is a true partnership.

 The Father intends for us to learn to use the authority he gave us and the spiritual laws and principles he created.
 What is not so clear, however, is that our spiritual maturity governs how God allows us to learn this.
-If a believer is spiritually immature, God is more likely to stress the importance of step-by-step, detailed instructions for everything he is to do.
+If a believer is spiritually immature, God is more likely to stress the importance of step-by-step, detailed instructions for everything he should do.
 As that believer matures — gets to know God better, understands how he operates, recognizes spiritual laws and principles, and proves himself more trustworthy — God can give him more latitude.